Sigmapitech/area-techno-tester/considerations/mobile-kotlin/README.md

 ## Why we considered it?

-Kotlin with Android Studio is the default, “official” way to build Android apps.
-Since it gives direct access to Android’s native APIs, it allows better performance and smoother integration with device features compared to cross-platform solutions.
+Kotlin with Android Studio is the default, "official” way to build Android apps.
+Since it gives direct access to Android's native APIs, it allows better performance and smoother integration with device features compared to cross-platform solutions.

 ## Who in the group has prior knowledge about this tech?